 Simply put, a LAN is a computer network that connects a relatively small area (a single building or group of buildings).
 Most LANs connect workstations and computers to each other.
 Each computer (also known as a "node"), has its own processing unit and executes its own programs; however, it can also access data and devices anywhere on the LAN.
-This means that many users can access and share the same information and devices.
+This means many users can access and share the same information and devices.
 A good example of a LAN device is a network printer.
-Most companies cannot afford the budgetary or hardware expense of providing printers for each of its users.
-Therefore, one printer (i.e., device) is placed on the LAN where every user can access the same printer.
+Most companies cannot afford the budgetary or hardware expense of providing printers for each of its users; therefore, one printer (or device) is placed on the LAN where every user can access the same printer.

-The LAN users IP addresses to route data to different destinations on the network.
-An IP Address is a 32-bit numerical address written as four numbers separated by periods (for example, 1.160.10.240).
+The LAN uses IP Addresses to route data to different destinations on the network.
+An IP Address is a 32-bit numeric address consisting of four numbers separated by periods (for example, 1.160.10.240).

-NOTE: For more information on IP Addresses, consult your local network administrator.
+NOTE: For more information on IP Addresses, see you local network administrator.

-Figure 1.
+Figure 6.
 Local Area Network Diagram